-A Cambridge English: Key (KET) is proof of your ability to use English to communicate in simple situations.
+A Key qualification is proof of your ability to use English to communicate in simple situations.

-It should give you the confidence to go on and study for higher-level exams such as Cambridge English: Preliminary (PET) and Cambridge English: First (FCE).
+It should give you the confidence to go on and study for higher-level exams such as Preliminary and First.

 It is CEFR Level A2 (What is this?)

-Cambridge English: Key is made up of three papers developed to test your English skills: Reading and Writing (1 hour 10 minutes), Listening (30 minutes, including 8 minutes' transfer time), Speaking (8–10 minutes per pair of candidates)
+Key is made up of three papers developed to test your English skills: Reading and Writing (1 hour 10 minutes), Listening (30 minutes, including 8 minutes' transfer time), Speaking (8–10 minutes per pair of candidates).

 You can find many free resources to help you prepare for the exam.
 Download our free sample papers to prepare the reading, the listening and the writing part.
 All answers will be provided.

-There are many exam dates throughout the year offering both paper-based and computer-based exams Cambridge English Key.
+There are many exam dates throughout the year offering both paper-based and computer-based Key.

-Cambridge English: Key (KET) results are reported on the Cambridge English Scale.
+Key results are reported on the Cambridge English Scale.

-You will receive a separate score for each of the four skills (reading, writing, listening and speaking) and use of English, giving you a clear understanding of your performance.
-These five scores are averaged to give you an overall result for the exam.
+You will receive a separate score for each skill, giving you a clear understanding of your performance.
+These scores are averaged to give you an overall result for the exam.
 You will also be given a grade and Common European Framework of Reference for Languages (CEFR) level.